 Seaside Heights Fourth of July Fireworks

-This popular beach boardwalk town is hosting a holiday fireworks celebration in the evening, as well as every Wednesday throughout the summer.
+This popular boardwalk town is hosting a holiday fireworks celebration in the evening, as well as every Wednesday throughout the summer.
 9:30-9:45 pm.
 Seaside Heights Boardwalk, Seaside Heights

 Wildwood’s Fourth of July Spectacular